How's your FICO Score?

 - Requests for Credit - How many times have you had your credit checked for a loan?

 These factors are weighted differently depending on which formula the agency uses.
 The result is one number.
 FICO scores can be as low as 300 and as high as 800.
 Higher is always better.
 Most people getting a mortgage in the current environment have a score above 620.

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Before you can improve your credit score, you have to know your score and be sure that the reports from each agency are correct.
-Fair Isaac, the company that offered the first FICO credit score, sells credit scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to know your score and be sure that the credit reports from each agency are correct.
+Fair Isaac, the company that offered the original FICO score, offers scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

 Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 Want to know more about your credit score?
 Give us a call at (510) 683-9850.